Starting a Club or Organization

 Special interest clubs/organizations are designed for students wishing to pursue a particular interest or vocation.
 Examples include political clubs, club sports, multicultural clubs, etc.

 Clubs/organizations interested in registration and thereby funding, and various on-campus benefits and privileges, must register through Student Leadership Council by submitting the following completed forms:

 - A proposed constitution, including the purpose, requirements of membership, organizational structure and proposed objectives or activities.
 See sample constitution [pdf].

-The Student Leadership Council will review the application materials and vote on the recognition of the proposed club/organization.
+The Student Leadership Council will review the registration materials and vote on the registration of the proposed club/organization.

-All approved clubs/organizations must develop a club/organization web page on the Hawkeye website.
+All registered clubs/organizations must develop a club/organization web page on the Hawkeye website.
 Contact the webmaster with the following information:

 - Description of the club/organization, goals, and what the club does.

 - Advisor contact info including name, phone, email, office location.